Kwangkee/FL/FL@ClientSelection.md

 - Issue: multi-armedbandit problem, exploration-exploitation
   >Online exploration-exploitation of high-utility clients.
-  >>Selecting participants out of numerous clients can be modeled as a **multi-armedbandit problem**,where eachclient is an “arm” of the bandit, and the utility obtained is the “reward” [14].
+  >>Selecting participants out of numerous clients can be modeled as a **multi-armedbandit problem**, where each client is an “arm” of the bandit, and the utility obtained is the “reward” [14].
 In contrast to sophisticated designs (e.g., reinforcement learning), the bandit model is scalable and flexible even when the solution space (e.g., number of clients) varies dramatically over time.

   >>Next, we adaptively balance the exploration and exploitation of different arms to maximize the long-term reward.